You can turn your child into a academic superstar...

 - How-to Homeschool Your Learning Abled Kid – 75 Questions Answered is a great starting point for parents of children with learning disabilities.
 Author Sandra Cook has helped thousands of families begin their homeschool journey.
 In this book, she answers the most commonly asked questions.

 - HSLDA has been helping homeschooling families since 1983.
-A yearly membership provides your with legal services should you need them.
+A yearly membership provides you with legal services should you need them.
 However, membership is not necessary to access this incredibly informative website.
 Here you can find links to regulations for each state.
 There is an excellent list of resources, as well as useful articles, specifically for parents of children with special needs.
 Additionally, you will find links to support groups in your state.
 (The list is not comprehensive but, it gives you a good starting place.)

 - Financial considerations must be taken into account before you start homeschooling.
 Most homeschoolers are living on one income stretching dollars as best as they can.
 The one benefit of frugal homeschooling is that so many people are willing to help and share information on ways to homeschool for little or no money.
-Homeschool Mosaics provides an impressive list of general homeschooling resources that are FREE.
+ThoughtCo provides an impressive list of general homeschooling resources that are FREE.
 It’s a great place to start.

 2. How Exactly Do You Homeschool A Child With Special Needs?

 There is no one way to homeschool.
 You can meet a hundred other homeschoolers and no two families will have the same schedule, use the same Homeschool Resources or even be homeschooling for the same reasons.
-This should make you feel better – there is not a wrong way to homeschool!
+This should make you feel better.
+There is not a wrong way to homeschool!
 It might take you a few tries to find a style and rhythm that works for you, but that’s experimentation, not failure.